gu-app-club/lets-learn-jobs/README.md

 Once you have built up your profile, you need to start applying for companies.
 If you go to a school that has little to no connections and has a minimal career fair, **you need to start applying to companies yourself.**

 **General tips**
 - APPLY EARLY.
 Apply in August and September if you can.
 Start searching for companies day 1 of school.
-Internships and new grad positions can go real quick.
+Internships and new grad positions can fill really quick.
-- There are tons of good internship finders online.
+- There are tons of good internship search sites online.
 Some of the best are Linkedin, Internship.com, Indeed.com, Glassdoor.
 - Apply for a large list of companies.
 Over 30.
 Do not set your sights on one company.
 Internships are competitive and it's not uncommon to send out 30 applications and only hear back from 1.
 This doesn't mean you're a bad dev, it can mean they've been hit with literally thousands of applications and can't easily sort through them.
 - Apply for companies even if you don't have everything.
 Very few people generally do.
 And it can't hurt.
 - Expand your radius.
 Don't apply to companies only in your home town.
 Even if you think you would never want to go to Boston or whatever, having another offer can vastly increase your ability to negotiate and you may end up getting a really good deal.